urbit/urbit.org-reloaded/main.md

 <!-- -->
 <div class="container stack">
     <div class="col-md-offset-1 col-md-10 slide-1">
-        <p>Urbit is a computing platform, secure network and digital identity system all rolled into one.
-Urbit is built for each person to own their data, their own network of devices and their identity.</p>
+        <p>Urbit is an open source personal cloud computing platform built from the ground up.
+Install Urbit on any Unix-based machine and turn it into a self-hosted node on new decentralized network.</p>
+        <p>Urbit is built for a future where you own your own identity, run your own apps and operate your own general-purpose computer across your network of devices.</p>
-        <a class="btn black">Learn more</a>
+        <a class="btn black" href="#learn">Learn more</a>
-        <a class="btn black">Read code</a>
+        <a class="btn black" href="/docs">Read code</a>
         <email submit="Subscribe to updates"></email>
     </div>
 </div>